rm-hull/luma.oled/README.md

 There are two classes and usage is very simple if you have ever used [Pillow](http://pillow.readthedocs.org/en/latest/) or PIL.

-First, impoort and initialise the device:
+First, import and initialise the device:

 ```python
 from ssd13055 import device, canvas